-Apart from the dustless common area and guestrooms, the Bed and Breakfast is known for the extremely delicious French dinner course and Japanese-style breakfast.
-Their cooking skills are so good that even guests from France found the French dinner course amazing!
+Apart from the dustless common area and guestrooms, the Bed and Breakfast is known for its delectable French dinner course and Japanese-style breakfast.
+So impressive were their culinary abilities that they would even earn commendations from French tourists!

-Tips: To book a stay that comes with a vegetarian dinner and breakfast, please email them at [email protected].
+Tip: To book a stay with a vegetarian dinner and breakfast, please email them at [email protected].
 They will then be able to advise you of their availability and cost.
-As the owners don’t speak Japanese, they would appreciate it if you can communicate with them in Japanese.
-If you need assistance, you can contact us HERE and we will be in touch.
-For the non-Japanese-speaking guests, they have been communicated with translation apps, which have worked okay so far.
+As the owners don’t speak English, they would appreciate it if you could communicate with them in Japanese.
+If you need assistance, contact us HERE, and we will be in touch.
+For the non-Japanese-speaking guests, the hosts here have found some success communicating with translation apps.

-From June mid-July, where fireflies are flying around various spots in Kannabe Kōgen, remember to check with the owner for the exact places that you can find them (=ﾟωﾟ)ﾉ.
+From June to mid-July, during which fireflies are flying around Kannabe Kōgen, remember to check with the owner for where you can find them (=ﾟωﾟ)ﾉ.
 The owners are really kind and may even drive you there if they have time!

-Note that if you want them to drive you around to find the fireflies, please do advise them of your request upon booking.
+If you want them to drive you around to find the fireflies, please advise them of your request upon booking.

 - Check-in at: 3 pm, check-out at 10 am

 - Room types: 2 Japanese-style rooms, 4 Western-style rooms, 1 Japanese and Western-style room